-During our review of the district's LCAP, we noted the following:
+During our review of the district's LCAP, we noted the following recommendations, which the district implemented:

-- Total Funds Budgeted for Planned Actions/Services to Meet the Goals in the LCAP year listed in the LCAP Budget Summary did not total all expenditures listed in the LCAP.
-We recommended that the total be updated to correspond to all dollars listed in the LCAP year.
-The district implemented our recommendation. - Total projected Local Control Funding Formula (LCFF) revenues for the LCAP year listed in the LCAP Budget Summary did not correspond to the district's LCFF calculator.
-We recommended that the total be updated to correspond to the district's LCFF calculator.
-The district implemented our recommendation. - Certain estimated actual expenditures identified in the Annual Update did not have a corresponding dollar amount or source.
-We recommended that all estimated actual expenditures include a dollar amount, even if zero, and a source.
-The district implemented our recommendation. - Certain goals, actions, and services listed within the district's LCAP did not contain a budgeted expenditure dollar amount or source.
-We recommended that all goals, actions, and services contain all required items in accordance with the LCAP template.
-The district implemented our recommendation.

-- Certain goals, actions, and services listed within the district's LCAP contained a budget reference that did not correspond to the type of planned action/service listed as per the California School Accounting Manual (CSAM).
-We recommended that all goals, actions, and services be classified using the CSAM as required by Education Code sections 52061, 52067, and 47606.5.
-The district implemented our recommendation. - The Percentage to Increase or Improve Services in the Demonstration of Increased or Improved Services for Unduplicated Pupils section did not correspond with the district's LCFF Minimum Proportionality calculation.
-It was our recommendation that the percentage be modified to 23.69 percent.
-The district implemented our recommendation.
+- Total General Fund Budget Expenditures for the LCAP year listed in the LCAP Budget Summary did not correspond to the district's Adopted Budget.
+We recommended that the total be updated to the General Fund Budget Expenditures listed within the district's Adopted Budget. - Total Funds Budgeted for Planned Actions/Services to Meet the Goals in the LCAP year listed in the LCAP Budget Summary did not total all expenditures listed in the LCAP.
+We recommended that the total be updated to correspond to all dollars listed in the LCAP year. - Total projected Local Control Funding Formula (LCFF) revenues for the LCAP year listed in the LCAP Budget Summary did not correspond to the district's LCFF calculator.
+We recommended that the total be updated to correspond to the district's LCFF calculator. - Certain estimated actual expenditures identified in the Annual Update did not have a corresponding source.
+We recommended that all estimated actual expenditures include a source. - Certain goals, actions, and services listed within the district's LCAP did not contain a source or budget reference.
+We recommended that all goals, actions, and services contain all required items in accordance with the LCAP template. - Certain goals, actions, and services listed within the district's LCAP contained a budget reference that did not correspond to the type of planned action/service listed as per the California School Accounting Manual (CSAM).
+We recommended that all goals, actions, and services be classified using the CSAM as required by Education Code sections 52061, 52067, and 47606.5. - The Estimated Supplemental and Concentration Grant Funds in the Demonstration of Increased or Improved Services for Unduplicated Pupils section did not correspond with the district's LCFF Minimum Proportionality calculation.
+It was our recommendation that the amount be modified to \$20,526,734. - The Percentage to Increase or Improve Services in the Demonstration of Increased or Improved Services for Unduplicated Pupils section did not correspond with the district's LCFF Minimum Proportionality calculation.
+It was our recommendation that the percentage be modified to 27.92 percent.